 Other Funding Resources

-There are other scholarship and grant opportunities available beyond those offered by the UW and Comm Lead.
+There are other scholarship and grant opportunities available beyond those offered by the UW and Communication Leadership.
 These can range from merit based scholarships to diversity grants.
 For a comprehensive list, please see the Office of Fellowships and Assistantships page on the Graduate School website.

-Comm Lead can nominate three students per year for the Graduate Opportunities and Minority Achievement Program (GO-MAP) Graduate Supplemental Awards.
+Comm Lead can nominate two students per year for the Graduate Student Equity & Excellence (GSEE) Graduate Supplemental Awards.
 While limited in number, these awards can provide substantial assistance to underrepresented minority students pursuing a graduate degree.
-Applications are due in June each year, so if you are interested in being nominated for a GO-MAP Graduate Supplemental Award, please contact us by the beginning of May at email@example.com.
+Nominations are due in June each year, so if you are interested in being nominated for a GSEE Graduate Supplemental Award, please contact us by May 1 at email@example.com.

-Quarterly Partner Program projects offer a chance for students to offset some tuition costs by working on independent communication and storytelling projects for client organizations.
-Contact Molly Schachter at firstname.lastname@example.org for details and the latest opportunities.
+Quarterly projects offered through our Communications Consultancy are a chance for students to offset some tuition costs by working on independent communication and storytelling projects for client organizations.

-For advanced Comm Lead students, there are also opportunities to apply for grader positions for some of the Comm Lead classes.
+For advanced Communication Leadership students, there may be opportunities to apply for grader positions or student assistant positions with Comm Lead.
 These opportunities are announced to students when they are available.